If you Google “Obamacare,” “exchanges,” and “disaster,” more than 20 million articles will pop up.

 Kentucky is not alone.

-Marketplaces are flourishing in California, , Connecticut, Minnesota, Nevada, New Mexico, New York, Rhode Island, and the state of Washington.
+Marketplaces are flourishing in California, , Connecticut, Minnesota, Nevada, New Mexico, New York, and Rhode Island.
 Click on the name of the state for testimonials from satisfied customers who describe themselves as “pleasantly surprised,” “relieved” and even “thrilled.”

 The fact these exchanges are functioning stands as proof that the marketplaces can work.
 More than anything, success is all about “commitment.”
 A state’s leaders must want to make it work.